tmtsoftware/esw/docs/src/main/technical/sequencer-tech.md

 ## Implementation Details

-The Sequencer framework uses Akka Actor as the core implementation (Sequencer Actor).
+The Sequencer framework uses Pekko Actor as the core implementation (Sequencer Actor).
 The following figure explains the architecture of the Sequencer framework.
 A Sequencer is registered with Location Service.
 The future
 SOSS Planning Tool or ESW.HCMS Script Monitoring Tool will use the Location of the top-level Sequencer returned by Sequence Manager to resolve the top-level Sequencer and will send the Observation's Sequence to the top-level Sequencer.